Microsoft Needs to Fix The Broken OS

 icon-bug Hamburger Menu & Pivots Combination

 Let’s stay with the hamburger menu for now.
 Often, when pivots would be a much better solution, the hamburger is used, like in the pictures or in the music apps.
-Then there are also apps, like named MSN apps or Cortana, which make a good use of the hamburger button.
+Then there are also apps, like-named MSN apps or Cortana, which make good use of the hamburger button.
 The design team really needs to find a consistent way to use them.
 Really weird is the fact, that the desktop version of the Windows store uses pivots, but the mobile version has a hamburger.
 The other way around would make a lot more sense.

 icon-thumbs-down Landscape View Is Not Optimized & Acts Weird

 bar with the sections of the hamburger menu as icons (the button only needs to be pressed to see the details of these icons) or the full menu.
 They make use of the rest of the screen to display a separated view of the content, e.g. all the emails on the left and the opened email on the right for the mail app.
-Then there are apps which do a very similar thing, but without hiding the notification bar.
-Lastly, there are also apps which do none of these things.
+Then there are apps that do a very similar thing, but without hiding the notification bar.
+Lastly, there are also apps that do none of these things.
 They simply turn around but the hamburger button still has to be pressed to navigate through the pages and the content is not separated.
-Of course it does not always make sense to separate the content but the hamburger menu should always expand when the phone is in landscape mode.
+Of course, it does not always make sense to separate the content but the hamburger menu should always expand when the phone is in landscape mode.
 The email and MSN apps are an example of how it should be done, whereas the music and store applications are an example of

 how it should not.
 Oh, and some apps do not support the landscape view at all (e.g. the Xbox app).